Damzwan/sketchmate/src/assets/docs/gallery.md

-## View your sketches in the gallery

-In the gallery you can find the drawings you sent and the ones of your mate.
-Some things to note:

-* In the upper right corner of a drawing you see who sent it
-* In the lower right corner you see the amount of comments placed by you and your mate

-The goal is to create an ever-growing memorable gallery of sketches just like a picture book.

-## Entering big picture mode

-By clicking on an image you enter big picture mode.
-You can also zoom in on the sketch if you want.
-In the bottom bar you will see several options.
-These are from left to right:
+## Gallery Overview

+Your gallery displays both your sketches and your mate's.
+Key points:

+- Upper right of a sketch: sender's profile picture.
+- Lower right: count of comments from both of you.

+Think of it as a growing picture book of sketches.

+## Big Picture Mode

+Click on a sketch to enlarge.
+Here's what you can do:

+- **Bottom bar options** (left to right):
-* Start a drawing from this sketch
+    - Create a new drawing from this sketch.
-* Open the comment drawer
-* Share the sketch through other social media platforms
-* Delete your image
+    - Access comments.
+    - Share on social media.
+    - Delete the sketch.

-You will also see the first four comments (you can also open the comment drawer by clicking on them) in big picture mode.
-To see all comments open the comment drawer.
+- View the top 4 comments.
+To see all, open the comment drawer.

-### Hiding comments
+### Comments

-If there are comments placed on a sketch, and you want to hide them then press the chatbox icon in the upper right corner to hide them.
-Press it again to make them visible again

-## Deleting multiple sketches

-In case you want to delete multiple sketches at the same time:
+- **Hide/Show**: Toggle the chatbox icon in the upper right.

+## Bulk Delete Sketches

+To remove multiple sketches:

-1. Go to the main gallery page
+1. Visit the main gallery.
-2. Long tap on a sketch you want to delete to enter delete mode
+2. Long-press a sketch to activate delete mode.
-3. Tap any other sketches you want to delete
+3. Tap additional sketches to select them.
-4. Press the garbage button in the upper right corner to delete the images
+4. Hit the trash icon in the upper right to confirm deletion.